RedHatSatellite/satellite-clone/README.md

    ```console
      # cp roles/sat6repro/vars/main.sample.yml roles/sat6repro/vars/main.yml
    ```
-3. Update the [inventory] (inventory) file under the root of this project to add the IP address of the blank host you are cloning to.
+3. Add the IP address of the Destination node to the copied inventory file.
 If executing the playbook on localhost, add `ansible_connection=local` after the IP address.

 4. Run the ansible playbook:

     ```console